ameisner/lsst_decam_recipe/README.md

 ingestImagesDecam.py DATA --filetype raw $DATA/ap_verify_hits2015/raw/*.fz --mode=link
 ```

-The ``mode=link`` option means that our Butler repository will hold symlinks to the raw DECam data within the ``ap_verify_hits2015`` repo, rather than holding full copies of those files.
+The ``mode=link`` option means that our Butler repository will hold symlinks to the raw DECam data located within the ``ap_verify_hits2015`` repo, rather than holding full copies of those files.
 The raw data symlinks show up within your Butler repository at ``DATA/2015-??-??/g/*.fz``.

 Now we need to bring the calibrations into our Butler repository.
 The calibration products considered here are the flats, biases and defects.
 We begin by making a base directory for calibrations within the Butler repo: